sourcefuse/loopback4-s3/README.md

 ## Usage

-In order to use this component into your LoopBack application, please follow below steps.
+In order to use this component into your LoopBack application, please follow below steps. some change

 - Add component to application and provide access keys and other s3 initialization configuration details via AWSS3Bindings.Config binding as mentioned below.
 You can add any of the options mentioned [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property).